iawia002/lux/README.md

 This is a common issue.
 It is a network issue that can be solved by entering the download command again.

-## Contributing
+## Contribution
 Annie is an open source project and welcome contributions 😉

-Check out the [CONTRIBUTING](https://github.com/iawia002/annie/blob/master/CONTRIBUTING.md) guide to get started
+Check out the [CONTRIBUTION GUIDE](https://github.com/iawia002/annie/blob/master/CONTRIBUTION.md)to get started

 ## License